cdb84/project-name/README.md

 - [ ] Allow more than just 'text/html' mimetypes
 - [ ] Do multithreading so that the entire server doesn't get held up if there's one long request
+- [ ] Migrate the entire webserver over to C